Addingham: Early modern period: Reformation and early textile mills

-19th century: Thriving textile industry
+19th century: growth of the textile industry

-Suspension bridge crossing the River Wharfe near West Hall, Addingham.
-The current structure replaced the original 1895 bridge which was washed away in a flood in 1935.
+The suspension bridge crossing the River Wharfe near West Hall.
+The current structure replaced an 1895 bridge washed away in a flood in 1935.

-The start of the 19th century saw the textile industry begin to thrive in the village – existing mills, such as the one at High Mill which had been built in 1787 to produce corn, were converted and extended and used for linen, cotton, worsted and finally silk spinning, while other new mills were built, such as Town Head Mill and Fentimans, the latter of which was built in 1802 originally to spin cotton and was later converted into a sawmill in the 1860s.
-Several small workshops were also built, as well as three-storey high workers' houses, in which the lower two floors would be for domestic use, and the top floor would house the looms, with inter-connecting doors along the row of houses.
-These buildings still exist today, and examples can be seen on Stockinger Lane.
+During the early 19th century, existing mills such as High Mill, originally built in 1787 to grind corn, were converted for linen, cotton, worsted and finally silk spinning, while new mills, including Town Head Mill and Fentimans (built in 1802, later converted into a sawmill in the 1860s), were established.
+Rows of three-storey workers' housing were built, with the top floor given over to looms and connecting doors along each row; examples survive on Stockinger Lane.